cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     Be careful to leave the `"eject"` unchanged.

 See a [previous section](./cosmjs-objects.md) for how set `RPC_URL` in `process.env.RPC_URL`.
-It also assumes that, at this point, you have an RPC end point that runs the Checkers blockchain, as explained in the previous section.
+It also assumes that you have an RPC end point that runs the Checkers blockchain, as explained in the previous section.

 ### GUI data structures

-The Checkers GUI uses different data structures, you need to understand them so as to convert them correctly.
+The Checkers GUI uses different data structures, which you must understand to convert them correctly.

-1. The `IPlayerInfo` has a [`name: string`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/sharedTypes.ts#L27) field.
-At first glance, it appears you can readily use it as the player's address.
+1. The `IPlayerInfo` has a [`name: string`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/sharedTypes.ts#L27) field which can be used as the player's address.
 2. The `IGameInfo` has a [`board: number[][] | null`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/sharedTypes.ts#L11) field.
-So you have to do a conversion from `b*b*...` into this type.
-The catch is to make sure that the alignments are correct.
+You must do a conversion from `b*b*...` to this type.
+Ensure that the alignments are correct.
-3. The `IGameInfo` has a [`turn: number`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/sharedTypes.ts#L17), which will readily map to `"b"` or `"r"`.
+3. The `IGameInfo` has a [`turn: number`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/sharedTypes.ts#L17), which maps to `"b"` or `"r"`.
 4. The `IGameInfo` lacks an `index` or `id` field.
-Instead the GUI developer identified games by their index in an array.
-This is not good enough for your case.
-You need to add an `index` field to `IGameInfo`.
-The field is saved as a `string` in the blockchain, but you know that it is a number anyway, and the GUI code happens to expect a number as game index.
-So add:
+Instead the GUI developer identified games by their index in an array, which is not adequate for this case.
+You must add an `index` field to `IGameInfo`.
+This is saved as a `string` in the blockchain but in practice is a **number**, which the GUI code expects as game index.
+Add:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/sharedTypes.ts#L18]
     export interface IGameInfo {